 He regularly presents his papers at various Hungarian and international conferences, publishes Hungarian and foreign language studies.
 He is author or co-author of ten books, and prepared primary school textbooks and teaching materials used in higher education.

 Since 2003, he has been co-editor of the historical journal Aetas in Szeged.
-He became an assistant professor in 2011.
+He became assistant professor in 2011 and associate professor in 2021.